 SendRemoteFile

-The Sendremotefile HTTP middleware and the X-Sendremotefile HTTP response headers are used to stream large files using the RoadRunner.
-Unlike X-Sendfile middleware Sendremotefile allows passing a URL as header value.
-While the file is being streamed with the help of the RoadRunner, the PHP worker may be accepting the next request.
+The Sendremotefile HTTP middleware and the X-Sendremotefile HTTP response header are used to stream large files using RoadRunner.
+Unlike the X-Sendfile middleware, Sendremotefile allows passing a URL as a header value.
+While the file is being streamed with the help of RoadRunner, the PHP worker may accept the next request.

 Configuration